Texas Nerve and Paralysis Institute

 This information is critical in understanding the progression of the muscle imbalances that occur following brachial plexus injury.
 The 105 children in this study all received physical therapy and primary surgery where appropriate at the age of 3 to 6 months.
 None of the children underwent secondary or muscle transfer surgery by the age of 5 years.

-Dr. Nath has performed the Mod Quad surgery on over 2800 children and adults with excellent improvement in function in virtually all.
+Dr. Nath has performed the Mod Quad surgery on several thousand children and adults with excellent improvement in function.
 Our overall improvement in arm abduction and flexion (lifting the arm over the head) has been 60-70 degrees, and in external rotation (placing the hand behind the head; throwing a ball) has been 40-50 degrees.
-We have not seen any other reports with results even close to these and certainly have not seen a series of patients this large reported elsewhere.
+These results have been published in several peer- reviewed scientific publications as well as Dr. Nath’s book, the only one published on management of brachial plexus injuries in children.

 In summary, the arm function of children with brachial plexus injury is actually more affected than commonly thought.
 Even in the best group of children, those with no visible deficit by age 3 months, 30% will have residual, noticeable deficits by age 5 years.
 Those with visible deficits by the age of 3 months will have a 95% incidence of residual problems by age 5 years.
 This important study supports the idea that aggressive, including surgical, management of brachial plexus injuries may lead to better outcomes.